osirrc/olddog-docker/notes.md

 ### Interact

-The `jig` provides a separate _Interact_ mode, which is not strictly necessary to use a prepared image.
+The `jig` provides a separate _Interact_ mode, in our case not really necessary though.
+Interactive mode is started as `python3 run.py interact --repo osirrc2019/wapodog`, but you can also just start the container using `docker start`.

+Interactive querying is then possible using `mclient`:

-     docker exec -it thirsty_payne mclient -d robust04
+     docker exec -it HASH mclient -d robust04

+and/or

+    docker exec -it HASH mclient -d core18

+depending on the collection indexed.

 ### Search

 Running a Robust04 retrieval experiment:

+_Disjunctive:_

     python3 run.py search \
       --repo osirrc2019/olddog \